-Our foreign debt is collateralized by land, buildings and equipment in the respective location.
+Our foreign debt is generally collateralized by the land, buildings and equipment in the respective locations.
 The carrying value of the collateral exceeds the carrying amount of the debt.

 The debt of Amkor Technology, Inc. is structurally subordinated in right of payment to all existing and future debt and other liabilities of our subsidiaries.
-The agreements governing our indebtedness contain a number of affirmative and negative covenants which restrict our ability to pay dividends and could restrict our operations.
+The agreements governing our indebtedness contain affirmative and negative covenants which restrict our ability to pay dividends and could restrict our operations.
 We have never paid a dividend to our stockholders and we do not have any present plans for doing so.
-We were in compliance with all of our covenants at March 31, 2016.
+We were in compliance with all debt covenants at June 30, 2017.

-14. Pension and Severance Plans
+13. Pension Plans